 Common Bugle is a mostly erect introduced perennial forb, growing 4 to 12 inches high on square stems that are smooth on two sides and have fine hair on the other two sides.

 The leaves are both basal and stem.
-The basal leaves are tufted, obovate in shape with rounded tips, the margins with scalloped teeth, and taper to a short stalk with a thin wing.
+The basal leaves are tufted, obovate in shape (widest in the center, length around 1.5x width) with rounded tips, the margins with scalloped teeth, and taper to a short stalk with a thin wing.
 The stem leaves are similar, but smaller and more rounded and usually stalkless.
 Leaves near or in the inflorescence may have marginal hair, fine surface hair, and edges without teeth.
 From the tufted basal leaves emerge creeping stolons, up to one foot long.
 These may also have smaller stalked leaves.
 The stolons root at the nodes where the leaves form.
 The stolons then die in winter but a new plant forms the following spring where the stolon rooted.
 In warmer climates the basal leaves are evergreen.

-The inflorescence is a terminal spike of whorled flowers, typically 6 to a whorl, but there maybe only 4.
+The inflorescence is a terminal spike of separated flower clusters, typically 6 flowers to a cluster, but there maybe only 4.
+In the mint family this arrangement is called a 'verticillaster' where the flowers look like a whorl arrangement but are actually in cymes that rise from the axils of opposite green hairy bracts.
+Only a few flowers in each cyme open at one time.
 The spike elongates as flowers open from the bottom upward.

 The flowers have a tubular corolla ranging from various shades of blue to white.
 The corolla forms two lips, the upper much smaller of two fused petals forming two lobes.
 The lower petals forming three rounded lobes of the lip, the middle lobe larger with a notch at the tip.
 The lower lip has darker colored nectar guide lines with a whitish patch in the throat of the middle lobe.
 There are 4 stamens, arranged in unequal length pairs, with yellow anthers.
 The ovary is 4 sectioned with a single style.
 The outer calyx of the flower is green, hairy, with 5 teeth.
 Each whorl of the raceme is subtended by leafy bracts which take on a bluish to brownish color when the flowers are blue but remain green when the flowers are white.